 - If you’re in a mental health crisis and need urgent help, call the Single Point of Access on (01472) 256256 and select option 3.
 They are available 24 hours a day, 7 days a week.
 Alternatively, you can call NHS 111 free from a landline or mobile phone.

-- Alternatively, you can visit your GP who can refer you to Open Minds, or other appropriate services, on your behalf.
+- Alternatively, you can visit your GP who can refer you to appropriate services on your behalf.

 - Safespace provides instant support if you’re vulnerable and need assistance with your mental health out-of-hours.
 You can speak to the team using Zoom or by visiting NAViGO House on Brighowgate in Grimsby.
 Find the latest opening times here.